Stepsize errors in the $N$-body problem: discerning Mercury's true possible long-term orbits: Methods

 We consider a first numerical test, the two-planet problem described in \cite{LD00,W15}.
 This problem consists of Sun, Jupiter, and Saturn, with masses $(1,~ 1/1047.355,~ 1/3498.5)$ Solar masses.
 The inclinations of Jupiter and Saturn are $0$ and $\pi/2$, respectively.
 The arguments of perihelion and longitudes of ascending node are set to $0$.
 The semi-major axes of Jupiter and Saturn are $5.2$ au and $9.58$ au, respectively.
 We use $G = 39.4845$ in units of Solar mass, yr, and au.
 This problem is integrated for $1000$ years with various methods for different timesteps.
 The implementations of the numerical methods are our own.
 The final energy error as a function of timestep is shown in Fig. \ref{fig:stepsize}.

-We show different methods, both in Jacobi and Democratic Heliocentric coordinates (for a review, see \cite{HD17}).
-The yellow curve shows an integration $10$ times longer, for $10 000$ yrs.
+We show different methods, both in Jacobi and Democratic Heliocentric coordinates (for a review, see \cite{HD17}). {The splitting for Democratic Heliocentric Coordinates and Jacobi coordinates is labelled WHD and WHJ, respectively, in \cite{HD17}.
+The ``original form'' gravitating mass for WHJ, as described in \cite{HD17}, is used.
+Y is composed of WHJ maps.} The {orange} curve shows an integration $10$ times longer, for $10 000$ yrs.
 For small timesteps, the error of all integrations is dominated by truncation error, and scales as $h^2$ or $h^4$.
-When the error is no longer described well by truncation error, pericenter is no longer resolved.
+When the error is no longer described well by truncation error, pericentre is no longer resolved.
 The criterion $\tau_f/16$ is indicated by a vertical line.
 For the $1000$ yr integrations, this line is a conservative estimate of the transition to the stepsize resonance region.
 All methods transition at approximately the same timestep.
 This agrees with \cite{Hernandezetal2020}, who compared the probability distribution functions (PDFs) of test particle orbits in the restricted three-body problem.
-They found the PDFs broke down at approximately the same time step for a variety of WH methods, where pericenter is no longer resolved.
+They found the PDFs broke down at approximately the same time step for a variety of WH methods, where pericentre is no longer resolved.
 There are minor differences between the methods, which will be explored in more detail in Section \ref{sec:experiments}.

-We see the pericenter resolution requires smaller timesteps for the long integration.
+We see the pericentre resolution requires smaller timesteps for the long integration.
 There is no violation of the $\tau_f/16$ rule; what happens in this case is that, for small timesteps, Saturn's eccentricity has significantly increased from $0.950$ at the end of the short simulations, to $0.979$ at the end of the long simulations.
-This causes $\tau_f/16 = h$ at $\log_{10} (h/\mathrm{yr}) = -2.4$, which is, to a good approximation, where we see pericenter resolution break down in Fig. \ref{fig:stepsize} for the long integration.
+This causes $\tau_f/16 = h$ at $\log_{10} (h/\mathrm{yr}) = -2.4$, which is, to a good approximation, where we see pericentre resolution break down in Fig. \ref{fig:stepsize} for the long integration.